Cocaine Trafficking Trends Shift Around in Response to Law Enforcement While Cocaine Still Takes Lives and Sends Victims

 The head of the UN Office on Drugs and Crime estimated that the African Connection was generating $800 million annually in proceeds for the criminals involved in the cocaine trade.
 As a result of this efficient trafficking channel, the European cocaine market has expanded nearly four-fold in the last few years.

 With an existing appetite for stimulants like amphetamines, Australia was a natural outlet for South American drug lords.
 And it is not one that has been overlooked.
 After all, a kilo of cocaine that fetches $16,000 along the US border will go for $250,000 in Sydney.
 Cocaine is being found in cases of beer, lawnmowers or paving stones being shipped to Australia, and in luggage, inside and outside courier bodies and postal packages.

 Meanwhile, Back in the US

 While consumption has been down for the last few years in the US, it is still taking lives and sending more than 180,000 people to rehab each year.
 Because of damage to heart and other organs, it still sends some people to their deaths.
 Most notably, in March 2012, it was announced that Whitney Houston died from a combination of the damage done to her heart by extended cocaine abuse and drowning.
 Her heart showed severe narrowing of the arteries, a condition that can result from cocaine abuse.
 She also had cocaine in her system when she drowned, and the drug was considered a contributing cause of death.

 The solution to cocaine abuse will never fully be found in chasing traffickers around the globe.
-Solving the problem must include effective drug rehabilitation--treatment that results in the lasting sobriety of a majority of those completing the treatment.
+Solving the problem must include effective drug rehabilitation treatment that results in the lasting sobriety of a majority of those completing the treatment.
 This is the result offered by some 40 Narconon drug rehabilitation centers around the world.

 Find out more about the Narconon program.